Navalny Update: Russian Doctors Block Family's Attempt To Transfer Him To Berlin

 Врачи омской больницы заявляют, что нет никакой необходимости лечить Алексея в клинике Шарите в Берлине, потому что условия здесь ничуть не хуже, чем там. Вот так выглядит туалет в приемном отделении омской больницы: pic.twitter.com/C6vkVmBT6A— Кира Ярмыш (@Kira_Yarmysh) August 21, 2020

-Navalny's aides and family say he was poisoned when he drank tea at an airport in Tomsk before taking off for Moscow Thursday morning.
+Navalny's aides and family say he was poisoned when he drank tea at an airport in Tomsk before taking off for Moscow on Thursday morning.
 He lapsed into unconsciousness soon afterward, forcing an emergency landing in Omsk – and prompting widespread speculation that yet another Putin foe had been poisoned.

 Navalny, 44, is a powerful force for Russia's opposition, with a large online following that has grown despite scant coverage of him in state-approved media channels.
 He rose to fame by investigating corruption and mobilizing against Putin's regime — and he attempted to run against Putin in the 2018 presidential election but was barred from doing so.